Code-Institute-Submissions/ucfd-milestone-project-3/README.md

 ## Testing
 This site was tested on Chrome, Safari and different mobile devices.
-On the iPhone (iOS) the background image in the home section appears zoomed-in.
-Also, on small screen, the collapsed navigation would stay open after selection which was fixed with JavaScript code.
+On the iPhone (iOS) the background image in the home section appears zoomed-in that need to be fixed.
+Also, on small screen, the collapsed navigation remained open after selection which was fixed with JavaScript code.

 ## Deployment